Christopher Kerfoot, Ph.D.

-Dr. Kerfoot is co-founder of Mosaic Laboratories and has an established track record in oncology research, clinical testing and product development.
+Dr. Kerfoot co-founded Mosaic Laboratories and has an established track record in oncology research, clinical testing and product development.
 Dr. Kerfoot has developed methods, reagents and image analysis methods for multiplex immunohistochemistry and had a leading role in multispectral imaging of chromogenic stains.
 Previously, Dr. Kerfoot served as Director of Product Development at US Labs, Director of Pharmaceutical Services at Oncotech, and Director of Molecular Oncology at IMPATH.

 These efforts have led to patent applications, the development of many diagnostic assays as well as added value to experimental therapeutics.
 His broad-based expertise in assay development includes immunohistochemistry, chemosensitivity testing, in situ hybridization, flow cytometry, quantitative PCR, and other proteomic and molecular techniques.
 Dr. Kerfoot has published numerous peer-reviewed articles, abstracts and other publications in the areas of chemosensitivity, molecular and immunohistochemical testing.
 Dr. Kerfoot received his doctoral degree in Experimental Pathology in the Department of Pathology and Laboratory Medicine at UCLA.
 He was awarded fellowships from Leslie and Susan Gonda and The National Institute for Global Environmental Change.
 He received his B.S. in chemistry at the University of Illinois – Champaign/Urbana.
 His professional memberships include the American Association for Cancer Research and American Society of Clinical Oncology.